top of page

 - Remember, emergency care is available to all, regardless of nationality or insurance status

-7. Understand the Costs of medical care for tiourists in Italy
+7. Understand the Costs of medical care for tourists in Italy

 Healthcare costs in Italy can vary: